February 1, 2016

 The notice gives you a dire warning that a “failure to renew your domain name by the expiration date may result in the loss of your online identity…”

 At this point, most people would be worried; they would stop reading, complete the form and authorize a payment to Domain Registry of America.
+However, e9digital is here to help you not fall victim to this potential domain registry scam.

 What they have just done is authorize the transfer of their domain so that Domain Registry of America can be their new registrar for $35 per year.
 What sucks about that is they were probably paying only $6 to $10 per year to their current registrar!

 If you get a notice from Domain Registry of America and they are not your registrar, please feel free to put it in the trash.
+Please reach out to e9digital with any more questions or domain registry of America complaints.